WPSR (FM)

-WPSR (90.7 FM) is a non-commercial radio station broadcasting a Variety format.
-Licensed to Evansville, Indiana, the station is currently owned by the Evansville Vanderburgh School Corporation as a high school radio station.
-The station is also broadcast on HD radio.
+WPSR (90.7 FM) is a non-commercial radio station broadcasting a variety format.
+Licensed to Evansville, Indiana, the station is owned by the Evansville Vanderburgh School Corporation as a high school radio station.
+The station is also broadcast in HD Radio.

-The station initially only broadcast from 6:45 a.m.–2:45 p.m. on school days when it went on the air in the 1950s.
+WPSR initially only broadcast from 6:45 a.m.–2:45 p.m. on school days when it went on the air in the 1950s.
 In the 1990s, broadcasts were expanded until midnight every night.
 During the non-school hours, the station would play automated 1980s music.
-Originally located in Central High School, the station is now a full 24/7 service broadcasting from the Southern Indiana Career & Technical Center in Evansville, Indiana.
+Originally located in Evansville Central High School, the station is now a full 24/7 service broadcasting from the Southern Indiana Career & Technical Center in Evansville, Indiana.